Lumorti/asciiGL/README.md

 ### Compiling

-A makefile is included along with an example, simply type:
+A makefile is included along with an example, simply enter the src directory and type:
 ```bash
 make
 ```